×

 Can you get car finance with bad credit?

-If you’ve been in a debt management plan or had a debt relief order, you may still be able to get car finance.
-As a broker, we work with a panel of lenders so that we can look to find car finance options for people with a variety of different credit histories, including people with bad credit scores.
-There’s no guarantee we’d be able to help as we’d have to look at your individual circumstances, but you can get a quote today to find out more.
-Rates from 19.9% APR.
-Representative APR 29.9%.
+As a licensed finance broker, we work with a broad panel of lenders, meaning that we can look to find car finance options for people with a variety of different credit histories, including people with bad credit scores.
+There’s no guarantee that we’d be able to help as we’d have to look at your individual circumstances first, but you can still get a quote today to find out more.

 Written by Verity Hogan